chiangwe/GMHODDI/README.md

 # Input

-There three types of inputs.
+There three types of inputs:
 1).
 Single drug similarity: it is provided as a dense matrix.
 Each line is a row in the matrix and each number in a line corresponds to each column in the matrix.
 2).
 Drug combination: it is provided as a CSR format.
 Each line is a drug combination and each number in a line corresponds to drugs that the combination contains.
 3).
 Co-medication features: it is provided as a dense matrix.
 Each line is a row in the matrix and each number in a line corresponds to each column in the matrix.